 - It’s quality over quantity.
 Don’t spam out emails to loads of addresses

 - Never buy an email list.
 Make sure you only use data your customers have given to you

 - Keep looking for ways to gather customer data but don’t do it sneakily

 - Make it easy to sign up.
 But also make it easy to unsubscribe.
 You don’t want to get marked as spam.

-One of the most common questions are clients ask when it comes to restaurant email marketing is what on earth to include in them.
-This will depend largely on your restaurant but the general wisdom is to inform customers of specials, menu changes and promotions.
+One of the most common questions our clients ask when it comes to restaurant email marketing is what on earth to include in them.
+This will depend largely on your restaurant but the general wisdom is to inform customers of things like specials, menu changes and promotions.

 If you think you could do better at getting repeat customers through the door, you might want to regularly send out coupons.
 If your menu is always changing, it is important to let customers know so they can come back and try a new dish.
 You get the idea.
 Write about things that entice customers.
 No one wants to hear how your weekend went, but they do want to know about the new cut of steak you are serving.

 Keep reading if you want specific ideas that you can use right away.
 We’ll go into detail on some suitable topics below.

 A lot of marketers worry about when to send their emails.
 Should the send them on a Monday at 2 pm or on a Thursday at 9 am?
 This should be the least of your concerns.
 The most important thing is to make sure that you have an email to send out and a mailing list to send it to.

 What you definitely shouldn’t do, however, is to spam your customers with several emails a week.
 Make sure that you send a maximum of one email a week.
 Otherwise, you risk customers getting fed up and unsubscribing.